Onyx-Protocol/Onyx/docs/protocol/specifications/data.md

 The input witness string can be extended with additional commitments, proofs or validation hints that are excluded from the [transaction ID](#transaction-id), but committed to the blockchain via the [witness hash](#transaction-witness-hash).

 Asset version 1 defines two witness structures: one for issuances and another one for spends.
+Type of the witness is specified by the `type` field in the [Transaction Input Commitment](#transaction-input-commitment).

 #### Asset Version 1 Issuance Witness